 For this mattress comparison, we’re looking at The Endy vs Bloom Earth vs Douglas Original.
 Douglas outperforms both Endy and Bloom in terms of features.

 The Endy, a medium-firm mattress, has limited cooling technology and only a 100-night sleep trial.
-Bloom Earth is an entry-level value mattress with a medium feel, with a gel memory foam layer and charcoal-infused bamboo.
+Bloom Earth is an entry-level value mattress with a medium-firm feel, with a gel memory foam layer and aerated charcoal-infused bamboo.
 You also can’t return a Bloom mattress for a full refund, only in-store credit.
+Both the Bloom and Endy brands are owned by Sleep Country Canada.

-Douglas is also a medium-firm mattress but with excellent motion isolation, multiple advanced cooling features, a 365-night sleep trial, and a 20-year warranty.
+Douglas is also a medium-firm mattress but has multiple advanced cooling features.
+It comes with a 365-night sleep trial, a 20-year warranty, and a free bedding bundle with your purchase.

 Douglas and Endy mattresses are both made in Canada.
-Although the Bloom Earth mattress we tested and reviewed was made in Spain, a Sleep Country representative confirmed to us that Bloom mattresses can be made in Canada, China and Spain.
+Although the Bloom Earth mattress we tested and reviewed was made in Vietnam, a Sleep Country representative confirmed to us that Bloom mattresses can be made in various countries, including Canada, China, and Spain.

 We’ve gathered all the information you need to help you choose between Douglas vs Endy vs Bloom.